Physics-Driven Regularization of Deep Neural Networks for Enhanced Engineering Design and Analysis

-Again in this example we construct five different surrogate models with five different regularization choices: no regularization, $L^2$ regularization, $L^1$ regularization, dropout, and the proposed PI regularization.
-The architecture of these deep neural network surrogates is fixed and consists of 4 hidden layers, each with 128 units with Tanh nonlinearities.
-The output of this surrogate is 3-dimensional, consisting of $\tilde{\omega}$, $\tilde{u}$, and $\tilde{v}$.
+Again in this example we construct five different models with five different regularization choices: no regularization, $L^2$ regularization, $L^1$ regularization, dropout, and the proposed regularization.
+The architecture of these DNN models is fixed and consists of 4 hidden layers, each with 128 units with Tanh nonlinearities.
+The output of this model is 3-dimensional, consisting of $\tilde{\omega}$, $\tilde{u}$, and $\tilde{v}$.
 The Adam optimization algorithm \cite{kingma2014adam} is used to solve the optimization problem defined in Equation \ref{minimize_loss}.
 The parameters $\beta_1$, $\beta_2$, and $\epsilon$ for the Adam optimizer are set to 0.9, 0.999, and $10^{-8}$, respectively.
 The batch size is set to 50.
-For the PI regularization, the following penalty term is used
+For the PD regularization, the following penalty term is used